 I don’t know about the world (it probably has bigger problems, anyway), but Toronto needs a wake-up call.
 It needs something amazing to get its people caring again (and no, it’s not Drake).
 I know bloggers are trying to stand out and get their message across to as many people as possible, but to be effective at it, they need to stop striving for mediocrity.

 At any given time, there are 7 billion people on the planet trying to do what you do.
 This isn’t your parents’ world, where you strove to be top of your class or being a local celebrity gave you a free pass for life.
 You’re now being compared to everyone in the world, and it’s time for us all to step our game up or fade into obscurity.

 There’s more to life than events and free food.
 There is more… than this.

 To Parenthood… and Beyond!

 Nothing will make you feel as helpless as being an expecting father with a wife suddenly on bed rest, not knowing what you can do to help, trying anything and everything possible to make things better.

-I’ve spent 3 years letting social media know who I am.
-I’m the guy who’s unafraid to engage a crowd in real discussion, even if someone’s clearly being an idiot.
-I’m the guy who’s willing to forgo sleep and personal gain to help my friends succeed, believing that we only truly help ourselves when we help the whole improve.
-I’m the guy who’s been straight with everyone since Day 1 — the married guy who wants everyone to just get along, wishing that we could all just work together to change things for the better.
+I’ve spent three years letting social media know who I am.
+I’m the guy who’s unafraid to engage a crowd in real discussion, even if someone’s clearly an idiot.
+Who’s willing to forgo sleep and personal gain to help my friends succeed, believing that we only truly help ourselves when we help the whole improve.
+And I’m the guy who’s been straight with everyone since Day 1 — the married guy who wants everyone to get along, wishing that we could all just work together to change things for the better.